processone/docs.ejabberd.im/content/admin/configuration.md

 	Description can have when configuring the room.
 The default value is to not limit: `infinity`.

+**`max_rooms_discoitems: Number`**:   When there are more rooms than this Number,
+	only the non-empty ones are returned in a Service Discovery query.
+	The default value is: 100.

 **`min_message_interval: Number`**:   This option defines the minimum interval between two messages send
 	by an occupant in seconds.
 This option is global and valid for all rooms.
 A decimal value can be used.
 When this option is not defined,